ejurasek00/Hashing_LLM_Debiasing/README.md

         LLAMA-3-1-70b-hashed.txt - Llama 3.1-70B's answers to the hashed CSV prompt Mixtral-large-2-hashed.txt - Mixtral-large-2's answers to the hashed CSV prompt
-        Mixtral-large-2-not-hashed.txt - Mixtral-large-2's answers to the not hashed CSV prompt
+        Mixtral-large-2-not-hashed.txt - Mixtral-large-2's answers to the not hashed CSV prompt Prompt (hashed) - the task prompt of the experiment given to models in hashed variant Prompt (not hashed) - the task prompt of the experiment given to models in original - not hashed - variant
 ```

 ## Licence